More Information About Dog Ear Infections

 Ear infections in dogs are one of the most commonly diagnosed problems at veterinary clinics nationwide.
 If you suspect an infection might be the cause of your dog's itchy ears, it’s a good idea to check with your veterinarian first to confirm the diagnosis and determine whether the cause is bacterial, fungal, or the result of an ear mite infestation.

 Dog Ear mites can also cause head shaking and scratching, and a veterinarian can easily and quickly determine whether your dog is suffering from mites or an infection.
-If mites are the cause, your veterinarian might prescribe a small dose of Ivermectin to eliminate the mites in short order.
+If mites are the cause, your veterinarian might prescribe a small dose of an antiparasitic medicine to eliminate the mites in short order.

 Yeast is the most common cause of fungal ear infections in dogs, but bacterial infections, both pathogenic (picked up from an outside source) and non-pathogenic (such as staph, which normally inhabits the body) are also quite common.
 Chronic fungal ear infections may indicate an underlying issue, such as a food allergy, that needs to be resolved before the infection can be cured, so be sure to consult with your veterinarian to be sure you're on the right track.